kfpgk/libcpplog/README.md

 The library provides a global `logger` object of type `Logger` in namespace `cpplog::logger`.

 There are convenient functions `log` and `logOnce` inside the same namespace, that forward the calls to this global object.
-The following two calls are equivalent:
+The following two calls are equivalent (as long as there is no local `logger` object defined):
  - `logger.log("Some log");`
  - `log("Some log");`